DivyanshuSheth/DivyanshuSheth/README.md

 - 👋 Hi!
-I’m Divyanshu, a final-year Industrial Electronics + CS undergraduate at IIT Kharagpur.
+I’m Divyanshu, a final-year Electronics & Industrial Engineering + CS undergraduate at IIT Kharagpur.
 - 👀 My interests lie in deep learning, especially natural language processing.
 I've recently also been exploring speech processing, computer vision and reinforcement learning.
 - 🤝 I’m always looking to work on exciting research projects in deep learning.
 Let me know if you'd like to collaborate!
 - 📫 Mail me at shethdivyanshu2000@gmail.com, or DM me on Twitter: https://twitter.com/Divyanshu_Sheth